 | HOME |

-When not in my office I enjoy writing my novel-in-progress (set in Napa Valley), supporting the local-foods movement, practicing Iyengar yoga and spending time with my boyfriend and Golden Retriever (the best office assistant I’ve ever had).
+When not in my office I enjoy writing my novel-in-progress (set in Napa Valley), supporting the local-foods movement, practicing Iyengar yoga and spending time with my husband and Golden Retriever (the best office assistant I’ve ever had).